Do you know someone who is hurting due to the death of a loved one, an illness, divorce, family conflict, or an unexpected life challenge or crisis?

 2. Stay away from cliches such as, “They’re in a better place,” “God needed an angel,” or “God must have needed them more.”
 Although these statements are intended to make the grieving one feel better, it can often leave them hurting and frustrated.
 Try encouraging your loved one with loving words of remembrance such as, “I really miss _____, she/he was a such a wonderful person” or “I remember when we ________.”
 Reflection on the deceased loved one brings validation to family members left behind that their loved one was important, is missed, and they are still cared about.
 Most who have gone through grief still enjoy talking about their loved one.
 Bringing their loved one up is welcomed by most.
 You’re not going to hurt them by bringing up their loved one…their loved one is already on their heart.
 Also, at all costs, never say (or even hint or suggest) to someone who is going through grief to “get over it.”
 That’s worse than all cliches combined.

-3. Take the bereaved person a Christmas wreath, cookies, or a Christmas flower arrangement, and while there, maybe offer to do errands or chores for them.
+3. Take the bereaved person a Christmas wreath, cookies, or a Christmas flower arrangement.
 A small kindness and helpful gesture goes a very long way in encouraging someone who is going through grief.

 4. Invite them to attend your Christmas church service, family holiday dinner, or join in your Christmas festivities.
 Peace, comfort, encouragement, and loving relationships are important to offer to the bereaved during the holidays.
 A griever may want to attend church, but may not have anyone to attend with.
 Sometimes, traditional family dinners can be challenging too.
 If you are a close enough family member or friend, they may welcome an opportunity for a new place and environment to go to for church, dinner, or holiday celebrations.

 5. Invite your grieving loved one to a holiday movie, out for coffee, to a special Christmas church event, to see The Nutcracker, to dinner, or to go shopping with you.
+You can also invite them to an online Christmas Church service and watch it together.
 When someone is going through grief, they lose contact with the outside world as they are immersed in their pain.
 Many times, people do not know what to say to someone who is going through grief – so, unfortunately, they avoid seeing them altogether.
 Please let the grievers in your life know you care.
 An invitation can speak volumes of your love and concern for them.

 6. Be patient with those in grief.
 Life as they once knew it has drastically changed.
 It takes time to find a new “normal” and to thoroughly understand the full impact their grief and loss will have.
 Allow them the time they individually need to grieve.
 Everybody grieves differently and that’s perfectly fine.
 Please do not become frustrated with someone who is in grief…trust me, they’re frustrated, too!
 Support, love, and encourage them.